 In-person Training Intensive | June 9–11, 2019, Washington, DC

 Together with your peers, build off the knowledge you gain in the Foundations 101 series, and learn from experts on topics such as effectiveness, equity, managing change, and envisioning the next generation’s legacy.
 During the training, you will identify your learning objectives and work to create your personal action plan which will guide you through the rest of the fellowship.
 Plus, learn from exemplary local nonprofits, connect with local Exponent Philanthropy members and field leaders during a special reception in your honor.

 At the year’s premier conference for small-staffed philanthropy, attend sessions, workshops, and dynamic plenaries to explore a wide range of topics in philanthropy.
 Host a gathering of other Next Gen participants, meet program alums, and step into other conference leadership roles.
-Participate in a book discussion and a service project out in the Philadelphia community.
+Participate in a book discussion and a service project out in the St. Louis community.
 Connect with the field’s leading thinkers and doers and choose from dozens of relevant sessions (registration cost included in Next Gen program fees).

 Fellows will be carefully paired with a mentor—either an experienced Exponent Philanthropy member or part of our knowledgeable staff—who will support your individualized learning during the fellowship, help you achieve the objectives of your personal action plan, and serve as a trusted resource long afterward.